The influence of cinema on music: viral hits and classics revitalized in popular culture

 “Sweet Dreams” in X-Men: Apocalypse

-This case exemplifies how a creative use in film can renew and expand the legacy of an iconic song.
+This case exemplifies how creative use in film can renew and expand the legacy of an iconic song.

-“Tiny Dancer” on Almost Famous
+“Tiny Dancer” in Almost famous

 Elton John's ballad “Tiny Dancer” became a key emotional moment in Almost Famous, connecting deeply with the audience.

-Bob Seger's "Old Time Rock and Roll" became a cultural symbol thanks to Tom Cruise's memorable dance scene in Risky Business.
+bob Seger's “Old Time Rock and Roll” became a cultural symbol thanks to Tom Cruise's memorable dance scene in Risky Business.

 The song became an anthem of the 80s, used at numerous parties and referenced in different productions around the world.